 Appropriately Uses Anti-Psychotic Medication

-This indicates the percentage of residents who were given antipsychotic drugs.
-While antipsychotic medications may be vital to many patients, it is important to ensure these medications are being used appropriately.
-In some cases, high levels of antipsychotic drug use may mean that a facility is using these medications to control patient behavior.
+This datapoint is a measure of the percentage of long-term residents receiving antipsychotic medications.
+While antipsychotic drugs serve an important medical purpose, it is important to make sure these drugs are being used appropriately.
+In some situations, high levels of antipsychotic drug use may suggest a facility is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This metric gauges the percent of long-term residents who are prescribed antianxiety drugs.
-These medications are prescribed to patients experiencing anxiety and depression.
+This tells you the percent of residents prescribed antianxiety drugs.
+These drugs are generally used to treat patients experiencing anxiety or depression.

 Managing Depression Among Residents